-Spain is one of the most visited tourist destinations in Europe, and it’s expected to be even more popular this year.
+Spain is one of the most visited tourist destinations in Europe, and Spain roads are expected to be even more popular this year.
 In fact, it is projected that Spain’s tourism gross domestic product is going to be worth 135 billion euros in 2022.
 This popularity is due to the country’s rich culture and many spectacular sceneries.

-One of the best ways to explore Spain is by going on road trips.
+One of the best ways to explore the country is by going on a Spanish road trip.
 Thanks to their usually cheaper fuel (except at time of press), low-cost parking, and excellent road network, a road trip in Spain is guaranteed to be fun, but it won’t break the bank.
 Once you have prepared all the things you need for a Spanish road trip, there are several beautiful routes you can choose from.
 Here are the three best ones to take.

 Barcelona to Costa Brava

 Barcelona, the capital and largest city of Catalonia, welcomed more than one million international tourists this year, according to a report by FTN News.
 Barcelona is an incredible travel spot, but what makes it even more special is its close proximity to Costa Brava.
 After experiencing the main highlights of the city, you can then easily take a road trip to Costa Brava to see beaches, culture-rich towns, and breathtaking landscapes.
 It only takes an hour and a half of travel time, and you can take a bus or a train.
 However, to thoroughly enjoy the route and have total control of your time, it’s important to drive a vehicle that can easily pass through the narrow roads of Costa Brava’s charming villages, so something compact such as a small SUV would be ideal.
 Some of the best things to do during your road trip are visiting the Game of Thrones filming location, going bungee jumping in Lloret de Mar, and visiting the Dali Museum.